April 29, 2026

 The worst part of depression is not always the depression.

-Sometimes it is the thought that comes with it.
+Sometimes it's the thought that comes with it.
 The one that tells you this is always going to happen, no matter what you do.
 The one that says all your work must not have mattered if you ended up back here anyway.
 The one that whispers that maybe none of your progress was real.

 That matters, because a lot of people are walking around with the wrong interpretation of what a depressive episode means.
 They think it means they failed.
 They think it means they lost their progress.
 They think it means all the therapy, meds, routines, and coping skills should have prevented this if they were really "working."